hanslhansl/elden-ring-damage-optimizer/README.md

 # elden-ring-damage-optimizer
-A tool for finding the highest possible attack rating for every weapon and every character level in Elden Ring.
+A tool for finding the best stat distribution to maximize your attack rating for every weapon in Elden Ring.

 ## how it works
-#### setting the character stats
+### setting the character stats
 ![character stats](images/character_stats.png)

+Enter your character's level into the *character level* widget.
+Simple.
+For a PVP build this will be 150.
+The widget *attribute points* denotes how many attribute points you have available to spread across the 8 attributes.
+A character at level 150 has 229 attribute points.

+The *minimum stats* panel allows you to set the minimum stats you want your character to have.
+Your starting class (which you can set with the drop-down menu) will be the absolute baseline for this.
+If, let's say, you want your character to have 40 *vigor*, 25 *endurance* and 25 *faith* (to cast *Golden Vow*) you would enter those values in the corresponding fields and set the other 5 fields according to your starting class.

+Note that the algorithm maximizes the attack rating by finding the best point distribution across *strength*, *dexterity*, *intelligence*, *faith* and *arcaine*.
+As *vigor*, *mind* and *endurance* don't affect the attack rating the optimized stat distribution will have the same number of points across these 3 attributes as the minimum stats you provide here.

+The *stat variations* field displays how many ways there are to spread the available attribute points across the 5 relevant attributes.
+This value depends on the character level and the minimum stats you provide.
+The higher this value, the more stat variations the algorithm has to check (per weapon) and the longer it will take (further explained under [the algorithm](#the-algorithm)).
-#### applying weapon filters
+### applying weapon filters
-#### choosing the optimization target
+### choosing the optimization target
 ## the algorithm
 The brute force algorithm is pretty simple: It tries every stat distribution (satisfying the provided minimum stats and character level) with every weapon (according to the weapon filter options) and returns the highest result.